xinlin-z/teapot/README.md

 Here is my ML algorithm, numpy and matplotlib play ground.

-The best way of learning is by coding.
-I will try to re-code the ML algorithms which I've learned by python and numpy, and use matplotlib to plot in fancy ways.
+The best way to learning is by coding.
+I will try to re-code the ML algorithms which I've learned by python and numpy, and use matplotlib to plot in decent ways.

 ## 0000